-Native to: U.S. and Mexico
+Native to: US and Mexico

-Height: 12 to 20 inches
+Height: 12–20 inches

 Growth Rate: Fast

-Placement: Mid to Background
+Placement: Middle to Background

 Hardness: Does best in soft, slightly acidic water

-Ludwigia repens is an amphibious plant and it grows either partially or fully submerged in the tank.
-When fully submerged, the leaves range from dark green to brownish red or deep red.
-The top of the leaves are usually olive green and the undersides contain the red.
-Ludwigia repens is a good mid-ground plant, or you can put it in the background of a small aquarium.
-Plant it in large groups to increase the decorative effect, and prune it on a regular basis to encourage bushy growth.
-Ludwigia repens can grow well in both very soft and hard water, although soft, slightly acidic water is best.
-The optimum growth temperature is 75 to 79 degrees, although it can grow in temps from 59 to 79 degrees.
-It does well with regular additions of carbon dioxide, trace elements and fertilizers rich in iron.
+Ludwigia repens is an amphibious plant that will grow either partially or fully submerged in the tank.
+When fully submerged, leaf color ranges from dark green to brownish red or deep red.
+The tops of the leaves are usually olive green while the undersides contain the red pigments.

+To achieve strong shoots, the substrate should be nutrient-rich under a high-light intensity.
+Three to five strong specimens could be used for the mid to background area.
+Ludwigia repens grows well in both very soft and hard water, although soft, slightly acidic water is best.
+The optimum growth temperature is 75–79 Fahrenheit, although it can grow in temperatures as low as 59 degrees Fahrenheit.
+With regular additions of carbon dioxide, trace elements, and fertilizers that are rich in iron, It does exceedingly well.